alex-ball/swc-demo-sandbox/README.md

 ```

 This creates a basic LXC image instance `swc` and installs a `usercmd` alias
-for running commands as the `ubuntu` user in a given container.
+for running simple commands as the `ubuntu` user in a given container.

+If the `usercmd` alias already exists, the existing definition will be printed
+to the screen before it is clobbered, so you have a chance to save it under a
+different name or restore it after finishing with this code.

 ## Additional setup steps before a given workshop